Dr Gregory Tate

-Greg Tate joined the School in September 2010, having previously taught at St Anne's College, Oxford and Trinity College, Oxford.
-His book, The Poet's Mind: The Psychology of Victorian Poetry 1830-1870, is published by Oxford University Press.
-His current research project examines the differences between thinking and feeling, and the related differences between the sciences and the arts, as they are represented in nineteenth-century literary and scientific writing.
+I joined the School in September 2010, having previously taught at St Anne's College, Oxford and Trinity College, Oxford.
+My book, The Poet's Mind: The Psychology of Victorian Poetry 1830-1870, is published by Oxford University Press.
+My current research project examines the connections between the physical sciences and the theory and practice of poetry in the long nineteenth century.

 - Literature and science from 1800 to the present